BastienAM/IDAMEE/README.md

 * bsddb3 ([help for windows user](https://stackoverflow.com/questions/33714698/installing-bsddb3-6-1-1-in-windows-filenotfounderror-db-include-db-h))

 ## Run generateIrNat
-For run the script, you must enter the name of the database file.
+For run the script, you must enter the name of the database file on argument.
 Example : `python generateIrNat.py -db "snds_2235.db"`

-## Run main
-`python main.py`
+## Create RDF file from database
+You need do run the script `exportRDF.py` with the name of the database file on argument.
+Example : `python exportRDF.py -db "snds_2235.db"`

 ## Convert .ttl file to TDB for Fuseki